colinc86/LaTeXSwiftUI/README.md

 SVGs and images are rendered and cached on demand, but there may be situations where you want to preload the data so that there is minimal lag when the view appears.

-SVGs and images are rendered as a result of the view's environment, so it is important to call the `preload` method last in the view's modifier chain if you use it.

 ```swift
 VStack {
   ForEach(expressions, id: \.self) { expression in